 The product seems pretty niche, but Naor Cohen, who dreamed up the device, imagines it being used in both commercial and residential kitchens.
 He thinks it’s easy enough for amateur chefs to use to spruce up everyday meals.

 The Spherificator’s creators are attempting to raise about $61,000 with the Kickstarter campaign; they’re now over halfway there.
-For a pledge of about $96, you can get one, which should be delivered in November.
+For a pledge of about $96, you can get one, which should be delivered in November — if all goes according to plan, that is.
+(And with crowd funding, it rarely does.)
 Until then, just toss some mochi candies in your champagne?